johnrm/zeroheropizza/README.md

 ![alt Screenshot of 404 page](readme_images/404.jpg)

 ### The Menu Page
-Sample Pizzas with indicative kerbside pricing.<br>
+This page shows sample Pizza combinations with indicative kerbside pricing.<br>
 ### The Feedback Page
-Sample and placeholder feedback from customers.<br>
+This page shows sample and placeholder feedback from customers.<br>
 ### The Contact Page
-Allows clients, both current and potential to contact Zúm.<br>
+This page allows clients, both current and potential to contact Zúm.<br>
 A contact form allows users to get in touch.<br>
 The form has the following fields...<br>
 First Name (required, type=text)<br>